freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### July 28, 2022
+1. This game development course will teach you how to code your own Mario Bros-like 2D platformer games.
+You'll use the simplest tools available: HTML, CSS, and plain-vanilla JavaScript.
+You'll learn about sprite animation, parallax scrolling, collision detection, and more.
+By the end of the course, you'll have your own playable game featuring an adorable flaming chihuahua fighting against a phalanx of mosquitoes.
+(10 hour YouTube course): https://www.freecodecamp.org/news/learn-javascript-game-development-full-course/

+2. The AI Chatbot Handbook.
+This advanced project will walk you through coding your own chatbot.
+Some of the tools you'll use include Redis, Python, GPT-J-6B, and the Hugging Face API.
+You'll learn about architecture, language models, and more.
+(1 hour read): https://www.freecodecamp.org/news/how-to-build-an-ai-chatbot-with-redis-python-and-gpt/

+3. Learn Test-Driven Development with JavaScript.
+This tutorial will teach you the strengths of this software development methodology.
+You'll use the Jest library to code your own Unit Tests, Integration Tests, and End-to-End Tests.
+You'll even learn how to mimic real-life code dependencies using Test Doubles.
+(40 minute read): https://www.freecodecamp.org/news/test-driven-development-tutorial-how-to-test-javascript-and-reactjs-app/

+4. Redux is a popular state management library.
+It works with major JavaScript front end development frameworks like React, Angular, and Vue.
+This introduction to Redux will show you how to manage state within your apps.
+You'll learn about Redux Stores, Actions, and Reducers.
+(12 minute read): https://www.freecodecamp.org/news/what-is-redux-store-actions-reducers-explained/

+5. Elementor is an open source tool that helps you build WordPress websites by dragging-and-dropping elements onto a page. freeCodeCamp developer Beau Carnes will teach you how to use Elementor.
+You'll build your own WordPress site without needing to write custom code.
+(80 minute YouTube course): https://www.freecodecamp.org/news/easily-create-a-website-using-elementor-and-wordpress/

+Quote of the Week: “Old video games couldn’t be won.
+They just got harder and faster until you died.
+Just like real life.” — Unknown game developer

 ### July 22, 2022
 1. Learn how to think like a computer scientist.
 Watch this Comp Sci professor code his own motion-detecting avatar from scratch in real time.
 He doesn't even use the internet.
 Just JavaScript, HTML, and his intuition.
 This is a master class in creative problem solving with code.
 (13 hour YouTube course): https://www.freecodecamp.org/news/how-to-think-like-a-computer-science-professor/